Kermit Gosnell: Defendants, related charges, verdicts, and sentencing

 On May 13, 2013, the jury reported that they were deadlocked on two counts.
 After returning to deliberations, the jury convicted Gosnell of three counts of murder, one count of involuntary manslaughter, and over 200 lesser counts including infanticide and racketeering.
 He was found not guilty on one of the counts of murder.
 The murder charges Gosnell was convicted of concerned babies referred to as Baby Boy A (also known as Baby Abrams and as Adam), Baby C and Baby D.

 On May 14, 2013, Gosnell struck a deal with prosecutors in which he agreed to waive all his appeal rights regarding his conviction on the day earlier.
 In exchange, prosecutors allowed Gosnell to be sentenced to life in prison without the possibility of parole.
 The following day, Gosnell was sentenced to three life terms.

 Drug distribution trial

 In December 2013, Gosnell was convicted of illegally distributing painkillers.
-He was charged with illegally distributing a "staggering" amount of painkillers such as Oxycontin, totalling hundreds of thousands of pills.
+He was charged with illegally distributing a "staggering" amount of painkillers such as Oxycontin, totaling hundreds of thousands of pills.
 Many of the drugs he distributed were later sold on the streets by drug dealers.
 Gosnell was sentenced to 30 years imprisonment for the crimes.